MaxVK03/CRUDOnEnviromentStats/README.md

 ## Bonus Criteria
 1. We increased the complexity of the endpoints throughout our API in a couple ways.
 For example, we allow for many more country data field to be input than stated in **Requirement 1.1**.
 Instead of only allowing GDP and Population we also allow emissions data, ISO Code, name and some others.
 As well, the way we handled updating a country's data should be noted.
 The dropdown box allows for a nice way to select the country you want to update, displaying all it's current fields, not just the GDP and population data.
-Like this you can change any field you want and submit the update request.
+This way you can change any field you want and submit the update request.
 Moreover, we allow for data searches before a given year, not just after.
 Lastly, we added an endpoint that calculates the population change of a continent over a given period of time.
 2. We have implemented an endpoint that makes use of a third party API.
 This endpoint can be found in the **/routers/country_routes.py** file.
 The third party API's documentation can be found on the following website: https://restcountries.com/.
 Our call to this API **gets** information about the country specified that is not in the provided database.
 Such as: the capital of the country, the country's currency, the languages spoken in the country and a variety of other things.
 3. Our application was made deployable by creating and properly configuring the **Dockerfile**.
 The **Docker instructions** section of the report helps to set this up.
 To meet the criteria of the bonus we create a separate image for the back-end and front-end of the application.
 When following the instructions the application is deployable and can be tested and used normally.
-4. ### Once we have written the design part of the program this will be quick
-5. ### Max could comment on this.
+4. We aim to meet this bonus point from our description in the **Design & Framework rationale** section and through the overall design of our code.
+5. To automate the build, test and deployment process we have used the Gitlab CI/CD pipeline feature.
+How this works is specified in the
+**.gitlab-ci.yml** file.
+This file describes what happens in each of the workflow stages.
+Such as, building and then pushing the docker images into the gitlab registries.
+We have written tests which are automatically run when pushes are made onto gitlab.
+These tests indicate whether the newest changes respect the desired correctness of the application.
+The testing is an important part of the CI/CD pipeline.